xiv3r/openwrt-deauther/README.md

 - -a | bssid -a (32:AA:E4:18:90:45)

-## Export handshake or files from openwrt to local storage
+## Export handshake file from openwrt to local storage
 > [!Tip]
 > install SFTP server in both system in order that SCP to work